There are many different methods for regaining arm movement after stroke — but which one is best?

-In order to activate neuroplasticity, you need to practice whatever skill you want to develop.
-In this case, you’ll want to practice moving your arm.
+In order to activate neuroplasticity, you need to practice whatever skill you want to relearn or improve.
+In this case, you need to practice moving your arm.

 When we practice something, specific neural pathways in our brain are activated.
 Initially, these pathways might be weak.
 But when you practice over and over and over, these neural pathways become stronger and stronger.